-Stretched on the banks of Oklahoma River, the city offers wonderful outdoor fun in the Boathouse District, the Oklahoma City Zoo, Myriad Botanical Gardens, coffee shops, and great Italian and other restaurants.
-Here are the best things to do in Oklahoma City, OK.
+- Stretched on the banks of the Oklahoma River, the city offers wonderful outdoor fun in the Boathouse District and great restaurants.

 1. Oklahoma City Museum of Art